← Back to Blog

 The goal is not to replace human judgment — it is to apply human judgment faster, on higher-value interactions.

 💡 Make.com is the fastest way to connect your helpdesk, Claude API, and Slack into a working triage pipeline — no code needed.
-See all recommended AI tools →
+Browse the full AI tools toolkit →

 #customer-support#automation#ai-workflows#make-com#helpdesk